zabenno/Reverse_Shell_Client/README.md

 # Reverse_Shell_Client
-Runs a reverse TCP Powershell on a client.
+Runs a command line service on client for remote access via reverse.